laiquet/idtrackerai-enhanced/docs/source/user_guide/usage.rst

 Contrastive
 -----------

 Contrastive learning has been introduced in version 6.0.0 as the new identification algorithm (publication in progress).
 In it, all individual blobs are used to train :wikipedia:`ResNet <Residual_neural_network>` to embed images in an embedded space by using positive and negative pairs of images (this is why it's called contrastive learning).
 Positive pairs of images come from the same fragment and negative pairs come from different but coexisting fragments.
 With training, images from the same animal start clustering in the embedded space and their :wikipedia:`silhouette score <Silhouette_(clustering)>` increases reaching the target score.
 After contrastive training, images are embedded, clustered, identified and accumulated if possible.
-If enough images have been accumulated, the identification is completed, else the accumulation protocol starts by training the small idtrackerai's idCNN with the accumulated images from contrastive as a first synthetic global fragment.
+If enough images have been accumulated, the identification is completed, else the accumulation protocol starts by training the small idtracker.ai's idCNN with the accumulated images from contrastive as a first synthetic global fragment.

 - **DISABLE_CONTRASTIVE.** Skips the contrastive step to go directly to accumulation protocol.